Overlays in your webinar with OBS

 Placing the overlay in your webinar with OBS

 Overlay ready?
 Time to put this in your webinar!
-For this we need a virtual stream decoder.
+For this we need a virtual stream encoder.
 The most common is OBS, which you can download for free.
-Read here how to link OBS as an external decoder to WebinarGeek, or watch the video 'How to Stream Webinars with OBS' on YouTube.

 Professionalize your webinar image with WebinarGeek.
 With our Advanced package you can easily add stream decoders to your webinar.